Managing Your Imported Bank Transactions

 - Date: This is the date the transaction posted to your bank.
 You can change the date of the transaction if you want to show a different date when posting the journal entry.
 Otherwise, you can keep the date as is.

 - Description: This is from your bank/credit card transaction description.

 - External Account: This is the bank or credit card account, using whatever nickname you give when managing your accounts under Settings > Accounting Settings > Connect Bank Accounts > Edit.

-- Charge to Account: Select the account from your Chart of Accounts to show what this transaction was for.
+- Post to Account: Select the account from your Chart of Accounts to show what this transaction was for.
 This will be the other side of your journal entry, as you already selected the asset/liability account to use when you first connected your bank and/or credit card accounts.
 Once you have repeating transactions, the software will recognize descriptions and pre-select the account, based on what you selected the last time.
 You can change the account if needed.
 You can also set up rules to select the correct account.
 See Setting Up Rules for Imported Transactions.